kenhyuwa/nuxtjs-starter/README.md

 # nuxtjs-starter

-> The starter for Nuxt.js project with feathers
+> The starter project for Nuxt.js version 2.0.0 with feathers

 ## Build Setup